biicode/docs/ides.rst

 If you want to add any file, just click right mouse button on the folder on your block and create a new file

-Note: If you add new dependencies to your project you'll need to manually invoke "bii find"
+Note: If you add new dependencies to your project you'll need to manually invoke ``bii find``.

-You can build your application in Project > Build project if you don't have automated builds set.
+You can build your application in *Project > Build project* if you don't have automated builds set.

 If you are using **mac** you will need some aditional setup: